RossClarkScotland/Automotive_Vocab_Trainer/README.md

 [https://esprima.org/demo/validate.html](https://esprima.org/demo/validate.html)

 - To ensure that Python, Flask, Jinja code remained error-free, the Debug console was set to &#39;True&#39; throughout the entirety of the development process.
+Pylint was also used to identify potential problems.

 - To ensure the site&#39;s functionality across various devices, I used the web developer tools inspection feature of each of the following browsers: